907sjl/referrals_powerbi/create_referral_data/README.md

 ## About
 This script was used to generate referrals data for the report of referrals volume and throughput for specialty clinics.
 This report is one example of my work.

-I used Python to create a simple script style program that exports a comma separated variable (csv) file of referrals and the dates when each referral met processing milestones.
+I used Python to create a simple script-style program that randomly generates a set of referral processing data.
+A random number of referrals are created for each date, to randomly selected clinics and from randomly selected sources.
+The dates when each referral reaches processing milestones are then randomly selected.
+The result is a comma separated variable (csv) file of referrals and the dates when each referral met processing milestones.

 The output file of referral data becomes a data source for the report.